zkatz100/dsc650-big-data-portfolio/nifi/README.md

 ## Flow Design

-Describe the important processors used in the final NiFi flow and the role each processor performs.

 | Processor / Process Group | Role in the Flow |
 |---|---|
 | Download File | Accesses the Github link and downloads the csv file. |